Quick Summary

 4. Schedule Your Work Consistently – The best way to overcome procrastination is to make a schedule or to-do list for your work commitments.
 Scheduling your work gives your brain a defined mind map to act continuously.
 It stimulates your mind to take action and complete the task as per the schedule.

 5. Create A System for Starting New Tasks – The toughest thing for procrastinators is to get started.
-A good start can result in efficient and timely completion of the work.
+A good start can result in the efficient and timely completion of the work.
 Hence, before starting a new task, you should do effective planning, gather all required resources, prepare a chronology of steps to be taken for completing the work and then take action to initiate a new task.

 6. Use Time-Management Techniques – Adopt techniques like the Pomodoro Method, where you work in focused intervals followed by short breaks.
 This helps maintain concentration while avoiding burnout.